alonitac/KubernetesForDevelopers25/tutorials/k8s_statefulset_and_storage.md

 # Exercises

-### :pencil2: Integrate the MongoDB cluster into the `NetflixMovieCatalog` service.

-Modify the Python code in your [NetflixMovieCatalog][NetflixMovieCatalog] service to serve data retrieved from the above deployed MongoDB cluster.

-### :pencil2: Persist Grafana data using StatefulSet
+### :pencil2: Persist Grafana abd InfluxDB data using StatefulSet

-**Before starting, delete any existed Grafana server from previous exercises**.
+**Before starting, delete any existed Grafana and InfluxDB deployments from previous exercises**.

-Provision a Grafana server using a StatefulSet with `2GB` volume to persist the server's data and configurations.
+- Deploy a Grafana server using a StatefulSet with `2GB` volume to persist the server's data and configurations.
   All Grafana data is stored under `/var/lib/grafana`.
 The server should run using 1 replica.
+- Similarly, persist InfluxDB data (data is stored under `/var/lib/influxdb`).

-Make sure the StatefulSet was created successfully, and that Grafana data is persistent.
+Make sure the StatefulSet was created successfully, and that data is persistent.

 ### :pencil2: Increase volumes capacity